gumpump/communikit/README.md

+## Current state of this project
+I am currently waiting for the company behind WordPress, especially the CEO, to stop doing bullshit.
+When he decides to stop being an asshole, this project will go on.

+# CommuniKit
 Hi there,

 I started this project because the already existing WordPress plugins for handling community websites didn't offer what I needed.
 I required Gutenberg blocks that I could customize to match my website's style.